nebil-ben-mabrouk/Prostor-Scheduler/README.markdown

     Source: "hostname1_hostname2"
     ProcessingComponent: "hostname1_hostname2"
 ```

+In the above example, Prostor-Scheduler deploys two instances of the spout 'Source'.
+An instance on 'hostname1', and a second instance on 'hostname2'.
+Similarly for the bolt 'ProcessingComponent'.

 ### Get the scheduling information of a given component
 Call the embedded REST server from a web browser: